Debt Repayment Scheme In Singapore (2026)

 A total of 14 days will be given to you to view the Introductory Video and complete the online submission.
 Note that you’ve got to stick to this deadline well, or complete it before the 14 days to avoid a failure in your DRS suitability.
 If you miss this deadline, your case will be referred back to Court for the bankruptcy proceedings to be heard again.

-When your online submission has been verified, a payment of the $350 preliminary fee will need to be paid online.
+When your online submission has been verified, a payment of the $350 preliminary admin fee is to be paid online.
 Thereafter, you’ll have to prepare to head down to the Ministry of Law’s office (there may be more fees to be paid prior to the meeting, so set aside a few hundreds for this) for a further assessment of your suitability for the DRS.

 At the meeting, the DRS administrators will chair the meeting, discuss your approved monthly instalments and terms and conditions of your proposed DRP with your creditors, before devising a final Debt Repayment Plan (“DRP”) for you.
 You’ll need to wait within 7 days of the meeting to be notified of the outcome of the discussion and DRP.